PatrickRogg/spaced-repetition-frontend/README.md

 [Demo](https://constant-time.com)

 This repository contains the frontend for the spaced repetition application.
-The backend version can be found [here](https://github.com/PatrickRogg/spaced-repetition-backend).

 ## Development server